 The recommended daily intake of magnesium from natural sources is 310-360 mg for women and 400-420 mg for men.

 If you have low levels of magnesium, taking magnesium supplements may have beneficial effects on weight loss.
-You shouldn’t get more magnesium from supplements than the maximum safe dose, though.

-Magnesium supplementation seems to cause a reduction in Body Mass Index (BMI) and waist circumference in magnesium deficient individuals.[9]
+Magnesium supplementation seems to cause a reduction in Body Mass Index (BMI) and waist circumference in magnesium-deficient individuals.[13]

 Also, obese people may improve their metabolic profiles, blood pressure, fasting glucose and triglyceride levels after treating magnesium deficiency.
 More studies are needed to clearly show a link between serum magnesium levels and obesity, though.[14]

 So, obese people with low levels of magnesium who want to lose weight could benefit from taking extra magnesium from supplements.
-In most cases, an extra magnesium dosage of 100-250 mg per tablet is more enough for weight loss.
+In most cases, an extra magnesium dosage of 100-250 mg per tablet is more than enough for weight loss.
 Above all, we should get the recommended daily intake from food, which is nearly 400 mg.

 You can find a wide variety of magnesium supplements on iHerb.

-Foods high in magnesium
+Foods high in Magnesium

 Nuts, seeds, beans, whole grains, and leafy greens are the best dietary sources of magnesium.